ShuheZhang-MUMC/elfpie_algorithm/usaf_demo/raw_image20180708/ReadMe.md

 run **pross_old.m** to cut a certain block from the collected images. <br>
 those images will be saved in "pross" Folder

+#### incohren_1024.png (normalized) is the average value of those 64 images which can be regarded as the incoherence illumination output.
+#### ORG.png is the direct upsampling of the first image.